yusuf-jkhan1/azpype/README.md

 ### Configuration

-When pip installed a directory called `~/.azpype` will be created, underneath it there will be a configuration file called `copy_config.yaml`.
+When installed, azpype includes a configuration template.
+On first run, a `~/.azpype/copy_config.yaml` file will be created if missing.
 These are default key-values that are options/arguments to the `Copy` command.
 For example the yaml could have values like this:
 ```yaml
 # Overwrite the conflicting files and blobs at the destination if this flag is set to true.